maxGeisi/dendric_clustering_thesis/README.md

 - **Data directories**: Created automatically when loading data files
 - **Figures directories**: Created by `VisualizationConfig` class when running analyses
-- **Cache directories**: Created when computing geodesic and weight matrices
+- **Intermediate results directories**: Created when computing geodesic and weight matrices
 - **Analysis directories**: Created when saving analysis results

 **All directories are created automatically** - you only need to place your input data files in the appropriate locations.